crossplane/docs/content/master/concepts/patch-and-transform.md

 ---

 Crossplane Compositions allow for "patch and transform" operations.
-With patches a Composition can apply changes to a composite resource or managed resource.
+With patches a Composition can apply changes to the resources defined by the Composition.

 When users create Claims, Crossplane passes the settings in the Claim to the associated composite resource.
 Patches can use these settings to change the